 Increasing your dog’s dietary fiber will help if your pet is suffering from diarrhea.
 Pumpkin flesh contains soluble fiber, which will help slow your dog’s digestion and can help manage diarrhea by absorbing water.

-Changes in food or your dog eating something that he or she shouldn’t make them prone to large bowel diarrhea (a condition known as colitis).
+Changes in diet or your dog eating something that he or she shouldn’t can make them prone to large bowel diarrhea (a condition known as colitis).

 Serving Size of Pumpkin for Dogs With Diarrhea:

 Add a tablespoon or two (in proportion to their size) of Pureed pumpkin to your pet’s regular meal to help keep them regular or to help your dog with indigestion or an upset stomach.

 Urinary Health Benefits of Pumpkin:

 Pumpkin seeds have been found to be high in essential fatty acids and antioxidants.
 This helps keep your dog’s skin and fur healthy, plus the oils in pumpkin flesh and seeds are believed to support urinary health.
 Dogs with urinary incontinence, in particular, may benefit from a little pumpkin in their diet.

 Moisture Benefits of Pumpkins